 Here is a summary of National Youth Theater’s program guidelines in response to the COVID-19 pandemic.
 Information provided by the Open Texas Task Force, Texas Education Association, and University Interscholastic League was considered in developing these guidelines.

 As of January 2021

 - All participants (students, staff, volunteers) will be screened upon arrival to any camp, rehearsal, or performance (from here on referred to as “activity”).

 - No one with any symptoms of illness is allowed to attend.
 Even if symptoms are mild, or thought to be from an illness other than CV-19, participation will be denied.

 - If any adult or child develops any symptoms after arriving at an activity, they will be required to go home.

-- If a participant tests positive for CV-19, NYT will contact parents of children who came into contact with that person.
+- If a participant tests positive for CV-19, NYT will contact parents of children who came into close contact with that person.

 - Classes will be divided into 2 groups of 20 each.
 These groups will be kept separate.
 Social distancing among individuals will be encouraged throughout the class.

 - Production (Annie & Newsies) rehearsals will call actors in smaller groups when reasonable and establish social distancing whenever possible.

 - Dress rehearsals and performances will not be socially distanced on stage, however as soon as the actors leave the stage they will resume social distancing.